 This double titanium ring highlights both black and grey titanium in perfect contrast to each other.
 The black titanium frames the inlay of grey titanium on each side for the length of the band, and the wedding ring has a polished, sophisticated appearance.

-David Yurman Men’s Streamline Three Row Pavé Black Titanium Wedding Band With Black Diamonds
+David Yurman Streamline Three Row Band Ring in Black Titanium With Pavé Black Diamonds

 Black diamonds are a man’s best friend with this black titanium wedding ring that features three sparkling rows of black diamonds that circle the band.
 The rare gemstones are set off perfectly with titanium and sterling silver.